Facing Sanctions, Abortion Foe Seeks to Disqualify Judge

 “NAF’s security staff and senior members of the organization have been diverted to deal with the latest crisis to protect their members,” the federation continued.
 “The safety risk to NAF’s members is real and ongoing.”

-A hearing on the order to show cause why Daleiden and his attorneys should not be held in contempt is scheduled for June 14 in San Francisco.
+A hearing on the order to show cause why Daleiden and his attorneys should not be held in contempt was scheduled for June 14.
+However, Orrick issued an order on Thursday saying he will “issue no further decisions in this case” until the motion for disqualification is decided by a randomly assigned judge.

+Orrick said he would follow the rules and have the motion referred to another judge, even though he has concerns about whether the timing of the motion’s filing is “simply an attempt to delay the resolution” of the contempt charges, especially since it was filed “over two years after the case had been pending before me and four court days before an Order To Show Cause Re Contempt hearing.”

 Daleiden’s attorneys Catherine Short and Charles LiMandri did not immediately respond to phone calls seeking comment Thursday morning.